 Per- and polyfluoroalkyl substances (PFAS) have been identified in both landfill leachate and wastewater treatment plant (WWTP) sludges at levels elevated above regulatory standards being established for groundwater and soils.
 Landfills often send leachate to WWTPs and accept sludges from them.
 What might appear to be a simple exchange of PFAS is more complex, however.
-This webinar examines the role of landfills at sequestering long-chain PFAS and discusses what sources might be responsible for PFAS found in leachate.
+This webinar examined the role of landfills at sequestering long-chain PFAS and discussed what sources might be responsible for PFAS found in leachate.

 - To gain a better understanding of wastewater and leachate concentrations in context using a mass-based approach to assess the “PFAS cycle.”